mm80843/T3.5/docs/Mitigation/PBN__Mitigation_577.md

 * [Health, Economic and Social Development Challenges of the COVID-19 Pandemic: Strategies for Multiple and Interconnected Issues](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_144.md)
 * [Effect of non-pharmaceutical interventions in the early phase of the COVID-19 epidemic in Saudi Arabia](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_84.md)
 * [COVID-ABS: An agent-based model of COVID-19 epidemic to simulate health and economic effects of social distancing interventions](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_139.md)

-## Property: has_MitigationPrinciple

-Restrict movement and interaction within a defined geographic area to limit the spread of the virus

-## This Mitigation is enabled by the following technologies